 - CECL will be in the form of a 12-month demand loan to help satisfy short-term cash flow requirements.

-- All regular accounts that are not overdue for more than 30 days as of March 16 are eligible for the lending plan for businesses.
+- All regular accounts not overdue for more than 30 days as of March 16 are eligible for the business lending plan.

 - Borrowers who have taken out specialized small business loan packages are also eligible for the facility.

 The deadline for filing business income tax returns for the 2020-21 fiscal year has been extended from March 31, 2021, to July 31, 2021.
 In addition, the deadline for filing TDS returns for the quarter ending March 30, 2021, has been extended to July 31, 2021.
 Employers can now create Form-16 for their employees for 2020-21 by August 15, 2021.

 SIDBI for startups